readthedocs/readthedocs.org/docs/user/guides/subprojects.rst

 Subproject aliases
 ~~~~~~~~~~~~~~~~~~

-You can use an alias for the subproject when it is created.
+You can choose an alias for the subproject when it is created.
 This allows you to override the URL that is used to access it,
-giving more configurability to how you want to structure your projects.
+giving more control over how you want to structure your projects.

+You can set your subproject's project name and slug however you want,
+but we suggest prefixing it with the name of the main project.

+Typically, a subproject is created with a ``<mainproject>-`` prefix,
+for instance if the main project is called ``foo`` and the subproject is called ``bar``,
+then the subproject's Read the Docs project name will be ``foo-bar``.
+When adding the subproject,
+the alias is set to ``bar`` and the project's URL becomes
+``foo.readthedocs.io/projects/bar``.